temonc/UX-and-UI-Assignment/README.md

 1. **Login/ Register**

-- **Register** - (First Name, Last Name, Phone Number etc.)
+- Register (First Name, Last Name, Phone Number etc.)
-- **Login** - (Login with User Name, Email or Phone Number then enter Password)
+- Login (Login with User Name, Email or Phone Number then enter Password)

 2. **Campus Select feature where any student enrolled with EIT from around the country can Login and have features (Once Logged in) such as:**

-- **Campus Select** - (select what campus you're attending e.g Auckland, Taradale Gisborne etc.)
+- Campus Select (select what campus you're attending e.g Auckland, Taradale Gisborne etc.)

 3. **Once inside your selected Campus**

-- **Select Subject and level** - (select subject you are going to take e.g Computers, Nursing, Fashion etc. then the level of that subject e.g Level 1, Bachelors, Diploma etc.)
+- Select Subject and level (select subject you are going to take e.g Computers, Nursing, Fashion etc. then the level of that subject e.g Level 1, Bachelors, Diploma etc.)

 **Note: The above process is only for first timers logging in or registering**

 4. **Home Page- once you’ve completed the above it will take you to the Home Page.
 Home Page features would include:**

-- **My Courses** (will show you the course information, the course you are doing, the subjects you are taking in that course and the tutors running the course)
+- My Courses (will show you the course information, the course you are doing, the subjects you are taking in that course and the tutors running the course)
-- **My Timetable** - (Timetable showing your class times, due dates, location of classes and lecturer)
+- My Timetable (Timetable showing your class times, due dates, location of classes and lecturer)
-- **My Grades** - (Previous course grades done in the past and current course grades)
+- My Grades (Previous course grades done in the past and current course grades)
-- **My Campus Map** - (Campus map that will show you where your classes are located)
+- My Campus Map (Campus map that will show you where your classes are located)
-- **My Campus Events** - (Campus Events displaying upcoming course events, event dates and event times.
+- My Campus Events (Campus Events displaying upcoming course events, event dates and event times.
-- **My Calendar** - (adding Campus events, assessment due dates, course goals, and notes.)
+- My Calendar (adding Campus events, assessment due dates, course goals, and notes.)

 ### Functional vs Non-Functional

 Before we begin with exemplars about functional and non-functional requirements, we must understand the concept of those terms.

-**Functional** - In simple words, It describes what the system should do.
+Functional - In simple words, It describes what the system should do.

-**Non-Functional** - Where Functional requirements explain what the system should do, Non-Functional requirements describe how the system should operate.
+Non-Functional - Where Functional requirements explain what the system should do, Non-Functional requirements describe how the system should operate.

 For example, a music speaker should play sound.
 How?
 Through sound waves of n length and decibels of x frequency, allowing us to fluctuate low or high frequency of sound.